Tuning in — Going deeper into interoception.

 It’s having the knowledge and skill on how to change your thoughts or beliefs — we’re not just the head, we’re not just the brain, we are one contiguous whole body mind system.
 If we are working just chin up, we’re missing the source — the body.

 As you practice mindfulness start with your environment, take a couple breaths and notice your environment, it’s important to feel safe in your environment.
 Next check in with your thoughts, do you have a lot of “windows” open in your computer mind?
 Can you close a few down and focus your mind power?
 Then drop into your body, what sensations are you feeling in your body?

 Now take it to your yoga practice; when you are in your yoga poses, are you judging the pose with your mind — thinking because someone says this is how the pose is “done” your body has to resemble that?
 Drop that.
 Try feeling the pose in your body, if you are feeling the pose you are not going to hurt yourself or push too far.

-And don’t just mindlessly do a series, especially if you have been practicing yoga for a long enough period of time, and you have the knowledge of the practice take it and tune in to which practices you need today. feel in your body if you need forward bends or backward bends today.
+And don’t just mindlessly do a series, especially if you have been practicing yoga for a long enough period of time, and you have the knowledge of the practice; tune in to which practices you need today.
+Feel in your body if you need forward bends or back bends today.
 Do you feel sluggish?
 Put more energy in your practice today.
 Do need nurtured today?
 Practice a nice easy half primary, make it feel like you’re coming home to Mama and your practice is there to soothe and nurture you.
 These are all ways we can start to employ our interoceptive system.